-In the Self-Organizing Matter lab at AMOLF find all the things I need to work on my micro-scale Interactive Building Experiments, which are part of my UvA-IAS ArtScience fellowship.
+In the Self-Organizing Matter lab at AMOLF I find all the things I need to work on my micro-scale Interactive Building Experiments, which are part of my UvA-IAS ArtScience fellowship.

-As life is inherently chemical, I like to brew primordial soups and observe the growth of architectural structures and strange landscapes within these mineral-organic soups.
-I play with the emergence and transformations of (life-like) shapes, studying the boundaries that create insides within outsides, just like our houses do, and our identities.
-Various microscopes at AMOLF allow me to enlarge and study these microscopic shapes.
+As life is inherently chemical, I study primordial soups and observe the growth and decay of architectural structures and strange landscapes emerging within these mineral-organic liquids.
+I play with the transformations of (life-like) blobs, studying the boundaries that create insides within outsides.
+Various microscopes at AMOLF allow me to enlarge and study these microscopic realms.

 The Ocean, the magma chamber, the Erlenmeyer flask of the scientist, the privileged space that marine organisms create to form their shells, the womb; all examples of contained fluids in which erratically moving elements are -often under manipulated circumstances- transformed into intricately ordered materials with unique properties: (bio)minerals; rocks, crystals, bones, external skeletons, shells, teeth.

 Biominerals are formed at the cross-section of living and dead matter, an attempt of life to create order amid the random motions of elements in fluids and gasses, forming solid objects within and around the body, that remain preserved after death.
 Dissolution-reprecipitation reactions, occurring at the interface between liquid and solid, embody the idea that elements in our environment are rarely in a steady state, yet take part in an endless and delicate dance.

 The human brain tends towards decreasing entropy; hence we create mental models of distinct features in our environment, such as the ocean, the atmosphere and the rock.
 Simultaneously, we are aware that elements are constantly moving between physical states, such as ice and water, and re-cycling in biogeochemical cycles.